ART BLOG /

 In the two examples, you can see the Reference Photo, my original Pencil Sketch, and the finished Ink Drawing.

-Inking seems to be about Confidence and Belief, something I don’t have just yet to be able to pull off the long sweeping sexy lines, if you look at the two examples here, you can see how lilSOPHIE’s bum isn’t as curvy as it could be, you can see where I’ve drawn the ink line in stages.
-This is due to my lack of confidence with the fineliner, and not working from my Elbow enough, I’m finding it hard to get the balance between being free with my inks, while still following the pencil line.
+Inking seems to be about Confidence and Belief, something I don’t have just yet to be able to pull off the long sweeping sexy lines, if you look at the two examples above, you can see how lilSOPHIE’s bum isn’t as curvy as it could be, you can see where I’ve drawn the ink line in stages.
+This is due to my lack of confidence with the fine liner, and not working from my Elbow enough, I’m finding it hard to get the balance between being free with my inks, while still following the pencil line.

 If I was to ink on top of this original Pencil Sketch, I think the inks would look a bit better, but I opted instead to keep the original Pencil Sketch, so that after Inktober 2018, I can scan them into the computer and digitally ink over them.

 This is something else, with Traditional Inking it’s so final.
 With digital, it’s the same as Traditional, in terms of look and feel of drawing, but you have the UNDO button.
 The Undo button brings back some of the Sculpting Feel I miss from Pencil Drawing, I can place a line down and if it’s not feeling right, just undo it.

 Digital allows me to be more Confident as I can throw a long sweeping line down, and if it doesn’t work, undo, undo, undo lol